 The Ya’Xaik were a band of the Alsea Tribe and lived for many thousands of years in what is now Yachats.
-These hunter-gatherers would spend their summers on the coast and their winters inland and fed on salmon, shellfish, deer, and whales, among the bounty of coastal food sources.
+These hunter-gatherers would spend their summers on the coast and their winters inland, feeding on sea life, deer, and whales, among the bounty of coastal food sources.

 Things to Do in Yachats, Oregon